Kalunodragon/dnd-equipment-tracker-project/README.md

 on.
 Also the browser should now open, or open a new tab with the project now running.

 Yay!
 The project has successfully been opened!

+##

+### How to use this App:

+This app has a home page that will be loaded with a bunch of information on how to fully use the app.
+The main way to use this app is to navigate the different tabs and pages of this SPA using the buttons across the top of the page.
+The bright red button will be the current page you are on.
+There should also be a bit of information on each page letting you know what each page is for.
+Biggest thing with this app is to have fun!

+### Credits:

+This project uses an API which can be found [Here](https://www.dnd5eapi.co/).

+This is also the End of Phase 2 Project for Andrew Onulak, Student at Flatiron School for Software Engineering.